ChristophBellmann/TheRock_gfx1031/README.md

 ### Clean bootstrap helper (gfx1031)

-After configuring, run a one-time bootstrap step to build and stage the third‑party/sysdeps bits that tend to be needed early (so later parallel subproject configures don’t fail on missing `*Config.cmake` or sysdeps libs):
+After configuring, run a one-time bootstrap step to build and populate `dist/` third‑party/sysdeps bits that tend to be needed early (so later parallel subproject configures don’t fail on missing `*Config.cmake` or sysdeps libs):